jali-clarke/homelab-config/README.md

 2. flash the resulting image to a usb drive
 3. boot from that usb drive
 4. mount hard disks as necessary (including creation of `zfs` pools / datasets) and then [nixos-generate-config](https://nixos.wiki/wiki/Nixos-generate-config)
+5. generate ssh host keys for the machine in the appropriate (mounted) dir, rekeying secrets in this repo as necessary
-5. copy the `hardware-configuration.nix` back to this repo into the configuration dir of your choice, reference it correctly in the corresponding `configuration.nix` and commit + push it.  delete both `hardware-configuration.nix` and `configuration.nix` from the machine but not this repo
+6. copy the `hardware-configuration.nix` back to this repo into the configuration dir of your choice, reference it correctly in the corresponding `configuration.nix` and commit + push it.  delete both `hardware-configuration.nix` and `configuration.nix` from the machine but not this repo
-6. on the machine (either via ssh or locally) `sudo nixos-install --no-root-passwd --flake github:jali-clarke/homelab-config#${configuration_name}`
+7. on the machine (either via ssh or locally) `sudo nixos-install --no-root-passwd --flake github:jali-clarke/homelab-config#${configuration_name}`
-7. reboot
+8. reboot
-8. see relevant `manual steps` for the chosen configuration
+9. see relevant `manual steps` (if any) for the chosen configuration

 #### for `aarch64-linux` systems